mghazel2020/3D-Point-Cloud-Processing-Applications--Matlab/README.md

 <img src="figures/Original-3D-model-a-scale-model-of-a-tire.webp" width="500">

-Objective: To demonstrate how to construct high-resolution 2D images from 3D point cloud and use apply OCR on the constructed 2D image to detect text.

 ## 1. Objective

-The objective of this project is to demonstrate how to construct high-resolution 2D images from 3D point cloud and use apply OCR on the constructed 2D image to detect text.
+The objective of this project is to demonstrate how to construct high-resolution 2D images from 3D point cloud and apply OCR on the constructed 2D image to detect text.

 ## 2. Motivation